RodrigoGonzalez/flake8-custom-import-rules/README.rst

 ============================  ==============================================================
  Import Rule                   Description
 ============================  ==============================================================
-top_level_only_imports          This flag would enforce that all import statements
-                                only refer to top-level modules.
-This could be used in a project where the structure is intended to be flat, with all modules at the top level.

 restrict-relative-imports       This flag prevents the usage of relative imports.
                                 Relative imports allow for modules to be imported relative to the current module's location.
 This can sometimes lead to confusion or unintended behavior, especially in larger code bases.
+On by default.

 restrict-local-imports          This flag restricts the import of modules that are
                                 local to the project.
 This could be useful to enforce